Dokosoko-AI/dokosoko-docs/src/content/docs/guides/sources.md

 ## Refresh safely

-Acquire and review a new source publication, create a new documentation-set revision, and deliberately update each API binding that should adopt it.
-Existing API and global publications remain unchanged until replaced by an explicit publication action.
+Acquire and review a new source publication, then create a new documentation-set revision.
+The console pins every API binding to the selected revision.
+API clients may explicitly create a documentation binding with `follow_latest`; even then, an API publication resolves and freezes one exact revision.
+Existing API and global publications remain unchanged until an explicit publication action replaces them.

+Use [Query Lab](/guides/query-lab/) to verify that the intended global, API, or combined scope retrieves the new publication with immutable citations.